End qualified immunity in New Hampshire

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states that, "An individual may seek legal, equitable, or other relief under this chapter in state court for an injury caused by an agent of the state of New Hampshire or a political subdivision in violation of a right under the laws or constitution of New Hampshire or the United States."
+Yes, section 507-H3 of the bill states, "An individual may seek legal, equitable, or other relief under this chapter in state court for an injury caused by an agent of the state of New Hampshire or a political subdivision **in violation of a right under the laws or constitution of New Hampshire or the United States.**"

 • Ends monetary caps on all public liability amounts